 There were clear responsibilities, roles and systems of accountability to support good governance and management.
+However, some governance arrangements required a review.

-- Structures, processes and systems to support good governance and management were clearly set out, understood and effective.
-The governance and management of partnerships, joint working arrangements and shared services promoted interactive and co-ordinated person-centred care. - Staff were clear on their roles and accountabilities including in respect of safeguarding and infection prevention and control - Practice leaders had established proper policies, procedures and activities to ensure safety and assured themselves that they were operating as intended.
+- There were structures, processes and systems to support good governance and management although these were not always clearly set out, understood and effective.
+For example, recruitment documentation did not include a formal record of staff health status, although we saw evidence of reasonable adjustments. - Governance arrangements had not identified that a fire drill had not been carried out in the preceding 12 months. - The governance and management of partnerships, joint working arrangements and shared services promoted interactive and co-ordinated person-centred care. - Staff were clear on their roles and accountabilities including in respect of safeguarding and infection prevention and control.